Deciding to spend a semester on Australia’s Gold Coast is rarely something a student will … Read more

 The campus is surrounded by apartment blocks, townhouse complexes and houses – many of which offer student accommodation.
 These properties are not owned by the University, so you’ll need to contact the managers directly to find out what is available.

 The Education Abroad Network TEAN is an approved education agent for Bond University, for students from North America.
 Our team works with you start to finish through the study abroad process.
 Our staff is readily available and able to assist you with any academic, social, or cultural questions or issues that you may face during your time abroad.
+Have questions about the full degree program with Bond University?Ask our Team

 About Bond University